-37 How frequently is antitrust law applied to vertical restraints by the agency?
-What are the main enforcement priorities regarding vertical agreements?
+41 How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
+What are the main enforcement priorities regarding vertical restraints?

-There have not yet been any published decisions adopted under the Anti-Monopoly Law that relate to vertical restraints.
-The law entered into force relatively recently, on 1 August 2008.
+At the time of writing, there had not yet been any published decision adopted under the Anti-Monopoly Law that relates to vertical restraints.

-The State Administration of Industry and Commerce (SAIC) and its local bureaux have reportedly dealt with over 6,000 competition cases in the past 10 years, although not all of these cases involved competition rules in the strict sense.
+SAIC and its local bureaux have reportedly dealt with over 6,000 competition cases in the past 10 years or so, although not all of these cases involved competition rules in the strict sense.
 Decisions relating to vertical restraints are not counted separately, and details of the decisions are not published.
 Therefore, it is not possible to determine exactly how many vertical restraints cases have been dealt with by SAIC and its local bureaux.